jce-il-ex/angular2-exercise-2-Kfirco12/README.md

 Sumbission rules:

-all files should be in the github assignment repository. you should include a link to Firebase url in README.md file.
+all files should be in the github assignment repository. you should include a link to Firebase url in README.md file.<br/> The Link to Firebase: https://exersice-2.firebaseapp.com/

 # angular2-ex2
 second exercise - using components